 /s/ Clay Faber

 Clay Faber

 Director - Regulatory Affairs

-The following report is submitted in response to the De-Energization Events that occurred in SDG&E's service territory on December 14-15, 2017.
+The following report is submitted in response to the De-Energization Events that occurred in SDG&E's service territory on December 4-12, 2017.
 SDG&E hereby submits this report to the Director of Safety and Enforcement Division (SED) and includes the following information pursuant to Decision (D.)12-04-024.

-1. Explanation of SDG&E's decision to de-energize
+1. Explanation of SDG&E's decision to de-energize.

 The decisions to de-energize for public safety were made at SDG&E's Emergency Operations Center (EOC), which was fully staffed by a cross-functional team of electric operations, safety, engineering, external affairs, and other personnel, as well as a designated Officer-In-Charge (OIC).
-The EOC was activated at 7:00 a.m. on Thursday, December 14, 2017 in response to a Red Flag Warning (RFW) weather event declared at 4:00 a.m. on Thursday, December 14 by the National Weather Service (NWS).
-SDG&E activates the EOC to provide event coordination, ensure that an OIC receives operational updates, coordinate customer communications and regulatory and governmental notifications, and coordinate as-needed logistical support whenever the NWS declares a RFW, among other events.
+The EOC was activated at 7:00 a.m. on Monday, December 4, 2017 in response to a Red Flag Warning (RFW) weather event declared at 3:00 a.m. on Monday, December 4 by the National Weather Service (NWS).
+SDG&E activates the EOC to respond to qualified RFWs and other events to provide response coordination, ensure that an OIC receives operational updates, coordinate customer communications and regulatory and governmental notifications, and coordinate as-needed logistical support.

-Official NWS forecasts indicated widespread wind gusts exceeding 50 mph with isolated gusts up to 70 mph.
-The RFW, in combination with available data showing dire fuel-moisture content, relative humidity, 10-minute wind measurements, a recent fire in the service territory that destroyed over 150 structures, and large-fire activity in the Los Angeles area indicated the threat of additional large and destructive wildfires should an ignition occur.
-SDG&E determined that conditions warranted de-energizing certain facilities which might otherwise provide a source of ignition of a fire.
+Official NWS forecasts indicated widespread wind gusts exceeding 50 mph with isolated gusts up to 90 mph.
+The RFW, in combination with available data showing dire fuel-moisture content, relative humidity, 10-minute wind measurements, an active fire in the service territory, and large-fire activity in the Los Angeles area indicated the threat of additional large and destructive wildfires should an ignition occur.
+SDG&E determined that conditions warranted de-energizing certain facilities to prevent the ignition of a fire.

-2. All factors considered by SDG&E in its decision to de-energize, including visual observations by pre-positioned and mobile field personnel where possible, wind speed, temperature, humidity, and vegetation moisture content in the vicinity of the de-energized circuits.
+2. All factors considered by SDG&E in its decision to de-energize, including visual observations by pre-positioned and mobile field personnel where possible, wind speed, temperature, humidity, and vegetation moisture content in the vicinity of the deenergized circuits.

-The decisions for SDG&E to de-energize circuits and tie lines were made due to extremely high winds and associated extreme fire danger given the low humidity and dry fuel conditions at the time, among other factors.
+The decisions for SDG&E to de-energize circuits and tie lines were made due to extremely high winds and associated fire danger given the extremely low humidity and dry fuel conditions at the time, among other factors.
 In each of these events, SDG&E carefully reviewed the situation and ultimately decided to de-energize to protect public safety and longer-term system reliability.
 Key bases for these decisions included:

-- Fire conditions were extreme throughout the SDG&E service territory, including high winds, low humidity, and critically dry fuels; - The Fire Potential Index (FPI) was extreme and indicated that large fires were possible should ignitions occur.
-One fire in the SDG&E service territory had already consumed over 150 structures;
+- Fire conditions were extreme throughout the SDG&E service territory, including high winds, extremely low humidity and critically dry fuels; - The Fire Potential Index (FPI) was extreme and indicated that large fires were possible should ignitions occur.
+One fire was already underway in the SDG&E service territory;

-- The Santa Ana Wildfire Threat Index (SAWTI) was at Moderate ("Upon ignition, fires will grow rapidly and will be difficult to control."); - Recorded wind gusts around the de-energized circuits were in the 50s, with localized gusts near 70 MPH; - Input from mobile field observers; - Surrounding areas were forecast to and did see winds gusts exceeding 50 MPH; - Fire-suppression-air resources thought to be unavailable due to high winds and time of day; - Other fires in and around the service territory demonstrated the fire risk and were utilizing fire suppression resources; - State of emergency declarations by both the President of the United States and the Governor of California related to the Southern California wildfires; - The outages could be targeted to minimize impacts to customers; and - A review of active outages on SDG&E's system.
+- The Santa Ana Wildfire Threat Index was at an Extreme rating during the peak of the event.
+This is the first time the index reached the Extreme rating since its inception; - Recorded wind gusts around the de-energized circuits were in the high 50s, 60s, and/or 70s for several consecutive reads with some isolated gusts near 90 MPH; - Input from mobile field observers; - Surrounding areas were forecast to and did see winds gusts exceeding 50 MPH; - Fire-suppression-air resources could be unavailable due to high winds and time of day; - Other fires in and around the service territory demonstrated the fire risk and were utilizing fire suppression resources; - The outages could be targeted to minimize impacts to customers; and - A review of active outages on SDG&E's system.